r-lib/covr/README.md

 devtools::install_github("jimhester/covr")
 ```

-The easiest way to setup coverage for use on [Travis-CI](https://travis-ci.org)
+The easiest way to setup covr on [Travis-CI](https://travis-ci.org)
 is with [usethis](https://github.com/r-lib/usethis).

 ```r